Efficient Straggler Replication in Large-scale Parallel Computing: Introduction

 \subsection{Related prior work}

-The idea of replicating tasks in parallel computing has been recognized by system designers~\cite{ghare_improving_2005,cirne_efficacy_2007}, and first adopted at a large scale via the ``backup tasks'' in MapReduce~\cite{dean_mapreduce:_2008}.
-A line of systems work \cite{zaharia_improving_2008, zaharia_sparrow, ananthanarayanan_reining_2010,ananthanarayanan_effective_2013} further developed this idea to handle various performance variability issues in data centers.
+The idea of replicating tasks in parallel computing has been recognized by system designers~\cite{ghare_improving_2005}, and first adopted at a large scale via the ``backup tasks'' in MapReduce~\cite{map_reduce}.
+A line of systems work \cite{zaharia_rdd_2012,zaharia_sparrow_2013,ananthanarayanan_effective_2013} and references therein further developed this idea.
+For example, Apache Spark implements ``speculative execution'' to allow relaunching slow running tasks.

-While task replication has been studied in systems literature and also adopted in practice, there is not much work on careful mathematical analysis of replication strategies.
-In \cite{wang_efficient_2014} replication strategies are analyzed, mainly for the single task case.
-In this paper we consider task replication in a computing job consisting of a large number of tasks, which corresponds closely to today's large-scale cloud computing frameworks.
-We note that using replication or redundancy to reduce latency has also attracted attention in other contexts such as cloud storage and networking applications~\cite{joshi_coding_2012, joshi_delay-storage_2013, shah_when_2014, vulimiri_low_2013}.
+While task replication has been studied in systems literature and also adopted in practice, there is not much work on mathematical analysis of replication strategies.
+Replication strategies are analyzed in \cite{wang_efficient_2014}, mainly for the single task case.
+In this paper we consider task replication for a job consisting of a large number of tasks, which corresponds more closely to today's large-scale cloud computing frameworks.

+The use of redundancy to reduce latency has also attracted attention in other contexts such as cloud storage and networking~\cite{gauri_yanpei_emina_jsac,vulimiri_low_2013,gauri_allerton_2015,sun_shroff_2015,mds_queue,gardner_sigmetrics_2015}.
+Most of these works that consider queueing focus on the case of one task.
+Waiting for many tasks is harder to analyze as indicated by fork-join queue analysis.